baezortega/mutree/README.md

 The pipeline generates:

-* A text table with all the single-nucleotide substitutions found in the alignments, indicating whether they are non-synonymous and recurrent.

 * A maximum likelihood phylogenetic tree including bootstrap values in its branches (Newick format).

 * A version of the ML tree showing all the annotated mutations in the branches where they occur (Nexus format).

 * A version of the ML tree showing only the recurrent mutations in the branches where they occur (Nexus format).
+A nonsynonymous mutation in a branch of the tree is considered to be recurrent if another nonsynonymous mutation in the same gene is found in a different branch.

+* A text table with all the single-nucleotide substitutions found in the alignments, indicating whether they are nonsynonymous and recurrent.

 Muttree has been tested on an Ubuntu 14.04.4 system, and it should behave well in any Linux distribution.
 It has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.